Stop Loss and Take Profit in Forex

 Risk-to-Reward Ratios: The Math Behind Long-Term Profit

-A risk-to-reward ratio tells you how much you stand to gain relative to how much you risk.
+A risk-to-reward ratio tells you how much you aim to earn relative to how much you risk.
 A 1:2 ratio means for every dollar risked, two dollars are targeted.
 This single metric, applied consistently, determines whether a trading strategy is profitable over time even if it does not win the majority of trades.

-Traders who skip this calculation often have no idea whether their strategy can make money over time.
+Traders who skip this calculation often have no idea whether their strategy has positive expectancy over time.
 They focus on individual wins and losses instead of cumulative expectancy.

 You also need to know how spreads affect each trade and bid and ask pricing helps you factor the true cost of each trade into your ratio calculations.